 Writing the Draft with Categories Named by Descriptive Terms

 When I was writing the draft of a paper on a categorization of drug treatments based on the relationship between the therapeutic effect of a drug and the pathophysiologic process being treated or prevented (i.e., therapeutic specificity) – this was in 1995 and I was on the faculty at an academic medical center – and after I had completed the text and defined six therapeutic specificity categories, the question arose what their names should be.
-I recall spending quite some time on what to name the categories, and finally I came up with six descriptive names, adjectives like preventative and symptomatic.
+I recall spending quite some time on what to name the categories, and finally I came up with six descriptive names, using the adjectives preventing, inhibiting, intervening, altering, improving and facilitating.
 Feeling pretty good about the draft, I submitted the manuscript to Clinical Pharmacology & Therapeutics, but the manuscript was rejected and not considered for publication.

 Finalizing the Paper with Categories Named by Roman Numerals

 I told one of my senior medical school administrators about my experience, and he suggested I talk to a professor at the school who had been an editor of a journal in his discipline for a long time.
 So I sent him the manuscript for comments, and within a day or two he called me back and told me that in his opinion the paper read and looked fine, but I should not use descriptive names for categories of therapeutic specificity, because reviewers – and readers – will all get hung up on descriptive terms.
 So, that’s what I did, I just changed the names from descriptive names to numbered items, using Roman numerals (plus “0”), based on the relationship between the therapeutic effect of a drug and the pathophysiologic process(es) being treated or prevented, as follows:

 - Category 0: for disease prevention

 - Category II: directed at specific disease processes

 - Category III: directed at specific disease manifestations